A bill to prohibit States from suspending, revoking, or denying State-issued professional licenses or issuing penalties due to student default.

 Length: 4 pages

-This bill was introduced on June 14, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 14, 2018, in a previous session of Congress, but it did not receive a vote.

 Jun 14, 2018

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 This activity took place on a related bill, S. 609.

 S. 3065 (115th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.